SagarGyawali-glitch/Project-3550-Cybersecurity-35/README.md

 pip install flask flask_sqlalchemy argon2-cffi cryptography pytest flask-testing

+#Installation
+Clone the repository and set up the necessary environment variables:

 This repository contains:

 1. [The specification](spec.md) for how a standard README should look.